PERSEUS MINING COVID-19 virus UPDATE 31 December 2020

 - Education, social distancing, temperature screening, sanitation and hygiene measures in place at all operations.

-- Mandatory 14 day quarantine period for all arrivals into West Africa and intra country movements.
+- Mandatory 7-day quarantine period for all arrivals to West African sites.

 - Regular communications with all employees and the market on this evolving situation.